MCUdude/MegaCoreX/README.md

 ## Hardware features
-Here's some hardware spesific features that differs from the older AVR families.
+Here's some hardware specific features that differ from the older AVR families.

 ### Interrupt pins
 Unlike older AVRs the megaAVR-0 microcontrollers have fully featured interrupts on every pin.